Three-body contact for fermions. I. General relations: Summary and outlook

+{\brown Furthermore, we considered the general case where} there are two different contributions $C_{2,1}$ and $C_{1,2}$ to the three-body contact, corresponding to the spin configurations $\UP\UP\down$ and $\UP\down\down$ for the associated three-body problem, {\brown which} can be further broken up into the contributions $C_{2,1}^{(\md)}$ and $C_{1,2}^{(\md)}$ for each value $\md \in \{ -1, 0, 1 \}$ of the angular-momentum quantum number of the three-body problem.
+Most relations only involve $C_3$, $C_{2,1}$ or $C_{1,2}$.
+The only relations involving $C_{2,1}^{(\md)}$ and $C_{1,2}^{(\md)}$ are the ones for finite-range interactions, in the general case where interactions are not invariant under rotation and under exchange between $\UP$ and $\down$.
+In this case, the three-body parameter also depends on the spin and angular momentum indices.

+Nevertheless, for a homogeneous unpolarized gas, $\Gamma_3$ simply equals $C_3\,{\rm Im}\,\bar{a}_3$ times an explicit prefactor, with $\bar{a}_3$ the mean three-body parameter.
+For the unitary gas in the non-degenerate regime, we announced the result of our computation of $C_3$ (see footnote 21), which would allow one to determine ${\rm Im}\,\bar{a}_3$ by measuring $\Gamma_3$.
+Measuring $\Gamma_3$ in the low-temperature regime would then allow one to experimentally test the power-law $\Cr_3 = \zeta_3\,n^{(2s+5)/3}$ and determine the associated many-body parameter $\zeta_3$ whose computation is an open theoretical challenge. }

-\longthanks We thank Y.~Castin, F.~Chevy, N.~Navon, D.~Petrov, T.~Yefsah and the {\it ultracold Fermi gases} team at LKB-ENS for fruitful discussions.
-We are grateful to S.~Tan and C.~De~Daniloff for particularly important input.
+\longthanks We are grateful to S.~Tan, C.~De~Daniloff and F.~Chevy for particularly important input.
+We~also thank Y.~Castin, N.~Navon, D.~Petrov, T.~Yefsah and the {\it ultracold Fermi gases} team at LKB for stimulating discussions.
 F.W. acknowledges the hospitality of the Aspen Center for Physics, and support from ERC (project {\it Critisup2}, H2020 Adv-743159) and ANR (project {\it LODIS}, ANR-21-CE30-0033).